UHBiocomputation/UH-biocomputation-web/content/pages/08-SOP-nonadmins.rst

 Open a pull request on Github.
 ------------------------------

-Once you've pushed to your repository, go to the main repository.
-Github will detect that you have an extra commit in your repository and ask you if you want to open a pull request, as shown in the image below:
+Once the changes have been pushed to one's fork, navigate to the main repository.
+Github will detect that the fork has extra commits and ask if pull request needs to be opened, as shown in the image below:

 .. image:: {filename}/images/github-detect-push.png
     :target: {filename}/images/github-detect-push.png
-    :alt: Github asks if you want to open a pull request.
+    :alt: Github asks to open a pull request.

 |
 |

-When you click on the button, it'll take you to the next page where you provide details on your pull request:
+When the button is clicked, it'll navigate to the next page where details on the pull request can be provided:

 .. image:: {filename}/images/github-open-pull-request.png
     :target: {filename}/images/github-open-pull-request.png
     :alt: Open a pull request.

-Here, as expected, the main repository is the **base fork**, while your personal fork is the **head fork**.
-At the bottom of the page, which is not shown in the image above, it will also show you what changes you've made.
-Please ensure that the "Able to merge" message appears here - if it does not, please contact one of the admins - you haven't forked correctly or your fork was not up to date - and merging would result in a conflict.
+Here, as expected, the main repository is the **base fork**, while one's personal fork is the **head fork**.
+At the bottom of the page, which is not shown in the image above, it will also show what changes have been made.
+Please ensure that the "Able to merge" message appears here - if it does not, please contact one of the admins - merging would result in a conflict.

-If you are satisfied with the request, click the "**Open pull request**" button.
+When satisfied with the request, click the "**Open pull request**" button.
 That's all!
 An admin will review it and merge the request if it's OK.

 .. _markdown: http://daringfireball.net/projects/markdown/
 .. _restructured text: http://docutils.sourceforge.net/docs/user/rst/quickref.html